yin-gz/SPARK/README.md

 python main.py --DATASET "icews14" --MODEL_NAME your_LLM_path --RAG "ICL" --GEN_MODE "beam" --SAVE_LLM
 ```

+We also provide one of our precomputed results in `./data/llm_result.`

 - Step2: Train SPARK(G) or SPARK(R) as adapters, and then evaluate on test dataset.

 ```shell